 “The musicians are on stage and it is a treat to the ears to hear the music coming from all parts of the stage thanks to music director Matt Deitchman.

-“It’s good to go back to the roots of the music that are such a part of our lives.
-Even better to hear and see the story of those artists who created it.
-Marriott’s Buddy is the right show for that lesson.
+Buddy is the right show for that lesson.
 You won’t be disappointed.
 Go with some friends.
 Music takes us back to a certain time and place.
 Sometimes we need that transport to re-live a simpler time.”

-—Tina St. Angelo Wetzel, Broadway World
+—Tina St. Angelo Wetzel,

-“…it’s wonderful to see Buddy Holly getting his due in this engaging, rollicking jukebox musical where the actors also play all the instruments live onstage, giving the proceedings an extra bit of zing… this is a big-hearted, high-energy production in which even folks who’ve never heard of Holly likely will find his music affecting and infectious.
+'BUDDY – THE BUDDY HOLLY STORY BRINGS' THE MUSIC BACK TO VIBRANT LIFE AT THE MARRIOTT“…it’s wonderful to see Buddy Holly getting his due in this engaging, rollicking jukebox musical where the actors also play all the instruments live onstage, giving the proceedings an extra bit of zing… this is a big-hearted, high-energy production in which even folks who’ve never heard of Holly likely will find his music affecting and infectious.
 These pop and rockabilly gems will shine on”

-Frank Sennett, Chicago Culture Authority
+Frank Sennett,

-“This smash hit musical celebration is directed and choreographed by the acclaimed Amber Mak… The musicians in this production are all astounding.
+Chicago Culture Authority“This smash hit musical celebration is directed and choreographed by the acclaimed Amber Mak… The musicians in this production are all astounding.
 You will be transported to the ’50s and ’60s with their costumes, dance style, and vocals… I could not believe they were not just synching their sounds without a backup orchestra.
 I heard several audience members say this was the best show ever at the Marriott Lincolnshire.
 My guests and I loved this production”

-—Susan Lillis, Chicago Splash Magazine
+—Susan Lillis,

-“The capable hands of this Buddy Holly are attached to Kieran McCabe… He brings a fresh-faced, boyish energy to the role.
+Chicago Splash Magazine"OH BOY!"
+MARRIOTT'S 'BUDDY - THE BUDDY HOLLY STORY' AMAZES IN EVERY WAY“The capable hands of this Buddy Holly are attached to Kieran McCabe… He brings a fresh-faced, boyish energy to the role.
 He’s no adult cosplaying as a kid.
 He’s a young rock ‘n’ roller with a pair of dark-rimmed specs on his face, a Fender Stratocaster strapped to his chest, and a whole life of possibilities ahead of him, not a care in the world.
 As McCabe’s Buddy leads us through Holly’s catalog of songs… he transports us not just to Buddy’s life in Texas and New Mexico and New York, but more importantly to a simpler, younger time of backbeats and rockabilly.
 Song after song after song, Kieran McCabe’s Buddy Holly rocks.

 “The rest of the cast is rounded out by musical ringers, too… while Holly and Valens and Richardson and so many other rock ‘n’ rollers might have died far too soon, their music will always be alive, so long as there are youthful and talented singers and musicians to keep them that way.
 Sing and dance along…”

-—CJ Burroughs, Buzz Center Stage
+—CJ Burroughs,

-KIERAN MCCABE ELECTRIFIES IN MARRIOTT THEATRE ‘BUDDY - THE BUDDY HOLLY STORY’
+Buzz Center StageKIERAN MCCABE ELECTRIFIES IN MARRIOTT THEATRE ‘BUDDY - THE BUDDY HOLLY STORY’ “

 Buddy - The Buddy Holly Story earned a standing ovation and catcalls galore from an adoring, enthusiastic audience on opening night.
 And rightfully so… With scorching guitar skills, an infectious doo-wop voice, and the affable charm of Tom Holland, Kieran McCabe is refreshing, cool, and delightfully fun as Buddy Holly… As terrific as Buddy Holly and the Crickets are, Marcus Terell and Melanie Brezill steal the show with their performance of the classic feel-good song Shout during a segment taking place at The Apollo in Harlem.
 Both Terell and Brezill are vocalists with charisma to spare.
-Music industry A&R people should take note that Marcus Terell deserves a recording contract… The perfect escape from the day-to-day grind, Buddy is campy, charming, and delicious… a really enjoyable show”
+Music industry A&R people should take note that Marcus Terell deserves a recording contract… The perfect escape from the day-to-day grind,

-“It’s impossible to not get into the music as they play hit after hit… you won’t be disappointed… It’s thrilling stuff, sure to get you clapping and singing along… If you want to learn more about the roots of rock ‘n’ roll, perhaps looking to rekindle some old musical memories or simply want a fun night of live theater, head up to Marriott Lincolnshire.”
+Life and Times of Rikki Lee TravoltaBUDDY HOLLY COMES TO LIFE - NEW SHOW AT MARRIOTT LINCOLNSHIRE A ROCKIN’ GOOD TIME“It’s impossible to not get into the music as they play hit after hit… you won’t be disappointed… It’s thrilling stuff, sure to get you clapping and singing along… If you want to learn more about the roots of rock ‘n’ roll, perhaps looking to rekindle some old musical memories or simply want a fun night of live theater, head up to Marriott Lincolnshire.”

-—Steve Metsch, Suburban Chicagoland
+—Steve Metsch,

 Buddy - The Buddy Holly Story is an exhilarating and engaging musical with outstanding performances and classic songs that had the audience on their feet.
 The energy and passion of the cast members were palpable, and the audience was utterly captivated from start to finish… With 25 songs packed into just 95 minutes, the play was a non-stop celebration of Holly's music and legacy.
 The audience was on their feet by the show's end, dancing and singing… high-octane, infectious, and electrifying energy that will blow you away…